marie3003/BESP_paper-analyses/RunSimulation.md

 Here you can find an explanation on how to repoduce the simulation study.

 ### Simulate trees under a population model
 The population models to choose from are specified in the `SimUtils.R` file.
 Specific models for simulation are selected in the `simulate_trees.R` file which can be run to simulate the trees.
+The simulation can be run using the `simulate_trees.sh` script.

 ### Simulate alignment with SeqGen and get SNPs with `snp-sites`